isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 The ``reservation-get`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``reservation-get`` can be used to query the host database and retrieve
+:isccmd:`reservation-get` can be used to query the host database and retrieve
 existing reservations.
 This command supports two types of parameters:
 (``subnet-id``, ``address``) or (``subnet-id``, ``identifier-type``,
 ``identifier``).
 The first type of query is used when the address (either